285sopes2usac/USAX/docs/syscalls.md

 13. The O_DIRECT mode is not supported.

-14. Tilck has a partial support for POSIX signals.
+14. usax has a partial support for POSIX signals.
 SIG_IGN and SIG_DFL are fully supported.
 Custom signal handlers are supported as well, but signal handlers (even of different type) cannot interrupt each other.
 In other words, nested custom signal handlers are not supported, yet.
 Also, even if